We hear, "Why won’t my baby take a bottle?" ALL. THE. TIME.

 If you have introduced a bottle to your young baby and he is unhappy, consider the bottle.
 This is such an important topic that we have written an entire book on the subject!
 In a nutshell, consider the nipple shape.
 Your baby’s mouth needs to accept the nipple length and his lips should rest on a portion of the base, with the mouth slightly propped open.

-If your baby is older than 3 months and his sucking reflex has integrated, the bottle shape and flow still matter, but you have bigger fish to fry.
+If your baby is older than 3 months (actually, as early as 4 weeks!) and his sucking reflex has integrated, the bottle shape and flow still matter, but you have bigger fish to fry.
 Your baby enjoys breastfeeding and has no intention of sucking on a non-mom to eat.
 To win the battle, bottle feeding will require offering the bottle in a stealthy way, and learning to make bottle feeding a fun game.
 Getting your baby to take a bottle will also take persistence—plan to offer it several times a day.
 With the right attitude, ideas, and lots of patience, you can overcome bottle refusal.
 This is such a common question we receive that we have an online class dedicated to this topic called Bottle Battle.

 Check Your Milk